How to - Enrolment and attendance at NZ schools

-Every person is entitled to free enrolment and free education at a state school from his or her fifth birthday until 1 January in the year after he or she turns 19.
+Every person is entitled to free enrolment and free education at a state New Zealand school from his or her fifth birthday until 1 January in the year after he or she turns 19.

 Every child must be enrolled at a state school or registered private school at all times from his or her sixth birthday, until he or she turns 16.
-If the child is not enrolled, each parent can be fined up to $1,000.
+If the child is not enrolled, each parent can be fined.

 However, six year olds do not have to be enrolled if they live more than three kilometres walking distance from school.